By: Sam Cortez

 IT leaders are prioritizing EdTech app management, to position their teams to assess privacy compliance risks, and make informed decisions about whether to approve or restrict new AI technologies.

-Linewize EdTech Insights makes it easy for K-12 tech teams to manage their district's entire app inventory in one place.
+Linewize EdTech Manager makes it easy for K-12 tech teams to manage their district's entire app inventory in one place.
 The platform provides comprehensive analytics, identifies hidden compliance risks, notifies you when an app's safety status changes, and allows you to make data-driven decisions about AI tools in your district.

 Digital citizenship is evolving to include AI literacy.
 K-12 leaders and educators should seek to incorporate instruction that shows students responsible and ethical ways to leverage AI for learning.
 It's crucial to be transparent with students about AI's limitations, biases, and potential pitfalls so they can become critical and thoughtful users.